natenka/pyneng-book-en/docs/source/book/03_start/ipython.rst

      'i',
      'quit']

-For example, after creating variable “a” and test():
+For example, after creating variable a and test():

 .. code:: python